We don’t support this browser anymore.

 Our view

-Costs are also a drag, thanks to the wider cost increases that come with getting this giant bird of a business back at full height.
-The group’s set to spend big on its transformation overhaul, which includes leveraging data and technology to improve the customer experience.
+The group’s also set to spend big on its transformation overhaul, which includes leveraging data and technology to improve the customer experience.
 Many frequent users of ba.com will cheer the news that the website’s getting some much-needed TLC, but IAG is also hoping to boost efficiency by reducing disruption.
 These are all great targets, but the pace of delivery is far from guaranteed.
 It’s crucial that BA gets this right.
 The dominance of airlines can fade at short notice if customers lose their patience.

-Debt is reducing and we're pleased with the direction of travel, but shareholder payouts could take a backseat for a while longer.
+Debt continues to head in the right direction and we’re comfortable with the current levels.
+But shareholder payouts could take a backseat for a while longer.

-For now, it seems the worst is over for IAG and the current risks to demand look more like turbulence than a full stop.
+For now, it seems the worst is over for IAG and the current risks to demand look more like turbulence than a complete grounding.
 We're a lot more positive than we've been for some time.
 But keep in mind, IAG is likely to face the worst of any slowdown in consumer spending.

 IAG key facts